AUTplayed/ldf/README.md

 });
 ```

+## Quickstart with java server

+I wrote a java library to quickstart development with ldf and the templating engine mustache.
+It also solves the problems with non-hash url as mentioned above.
+[You can find information about the library here](https://github.com/AUTplayed/ldfSpark)

 ## Final Notes

 This project was just thrown together in a few hours based on a way messier implementation, which I used in my diploma thesis.
 If you find a bug or want to add an improvement, please open an issue/pull request.